NitinDatta8/CS274_project/README.md

 # CS274_project
 This repository contains the code for CS274 project titled "Comparision of community detection algorithms".
-Few of the datasets cannot be uploaded here so they can be found at the given link.
+Few of the datasets cannot be uploaded here so they can be found at the given link https://www.kaggle.com/datasets/nitindatta/cs274-datasets

 To run the KEFRiN code:
 1. Navigate to KEFRiN directory.